LSSTDESC/parsnip/docs/usage.rst

 * `plasticc` trained on the PLAsTiCC dataset.
 * `ps1` trained on the PS1 dataset from Villar et al. 2020.
+* `plasticc_photoz` trained on the PLAsTiCC dataset.
+Uses the photometric redshifts instead of the true redshifts.

 To load one of these built-in models::